Skip to main content

 sudo bash ./update-fdm-monster.sh --tag "VERSION_HERE" --non-interactive

-For example, if your FDM Monster is 1.6.2 and let's imagine 1.7.0 was available.
-You would do the upgrade like this:
+For example, if you are running FDM Monster 1.6.2 and want to upgrade to 1.7.0, You would do the upgrade like this:

 cd ~/scripts